0xch4z/ptr/README.md

 or it's standard library.
 Before generics, I found myself copy-pasting the same `stringPtr(string) *string`, `intPtr(int) *int`, etc. function declarations in every code base I started.
-This is obviously not ideal and gets increasingly less maintainable as the types of literal values you need to make references to very and get more complex.
+This is obviously not ideal and gets increasingly less maintainable as the types of literal values you need to make references to vary and get more complex.

 ```go